blockifywp/brandify/readme.txt

 == Changelog ==

+= 0.0.6 - 24 November 2022 =

+* Update: Patterns and images

 = 0.0.5 - 22 November 2022 =

-- Update: Patterns for Blockify new settings
+* Update: Patterns for Blockify new settings

 = 0.0.4 - 18 November 2022 =